 NYC DUI Lawyers | NYC DWI Lawyers

 Those charged with a driving under the influence (DUI) offense in New York should take it seriously.
 Even if this is an individual’s first criminal offense, he or she is still at risk of facing serious consequences that include costly fines, a suspended driver’s license, and possibly a prison sentence.
-The best way to ensure that your rights are protected is to contact a New York criminal defense attorney who has experience with DUI cases.
+The way to ensure that your rights are protected is to contact a New York criminal defense attorney who has experience with DUI cases.

 Factors That Can Increase a DUI Sentence

 Even if an individual has a clean criminal record prior to the DUI arrest, there are many factors that can aggravate the situation.
 When these factors are seen at an arrest, it can result in higher fines, incarceration, and harsher penalties.

 What Factors are Considered to be Aggravated in a DUI Arrest?

 There are many factors that can lead to increased consequences, such as if an individual was speeding, driving while his or her license was suspended, drives recklessly, or fails to stop the vehicle when signaled by a police officer.

 In addition, when there are minors in the vehicle with the driver whom was intoxicated, or when there is an open container of alcohol found in the vehicle at the time of the arrest, it will further enhance the charges and the consequences will be increased.